 By setting up clinics in homeless or drop in centres, we find service users are far more likely to use the service rather than if they had to travel elsewhere.
 We take a friendly less formal approach, and although primarily set up to alleviate painful foot conditions amongst the homeless, we have an open door policy and encourage as many service users as possible to take up the service.

-Forgotten Feet became a registered charity in 2018 and is run by a team of five, committee members and trustees.
+Forgotten Feet became a registered charity in 2018 and is run by a team of eight, committee members and trustees.

 - Founder/Chair: Deborah Monk